geriatricsresearch/rp3-aim3-medication-attitudes/README.md

 The script `4c-dementia-pills.ipynb` is not a visualization script, but grounds some information needed to understand the distribution of how many regular medications patients with and without dementia are taking.

+# Sensititivity Analysis
+A sensitivity analysis with only self-respondents was conducted.
+These are available under the `/sensitivity-analysis` folder.